charlesll/Spectra.jl/README.md

 Licence MIT: see LICENCE.md

-SpectraJu is a package aimed at helping spectroscopic (Raman, Infrared, Nuclear Magnetic Resonance, XAS...) data treatment under Julia.
+Spectra is a package aimed at helping spectroscopic (Raman, Infrared, Nuclear Magnetic Resonance, XAS...) data treatment under Julia.

 It's aim is to provide the simplest way to perform actions like baseline fitting and removal or peak fitting for instance, while respecting the freedom offered by data treatment through coding.